 THINGS TO THINK ABOUT

-Safety and Insurance Most events will be covered under Beakerhead general liability insurance.
-However, some events will require their own insurance.
-Beakerhead team members are happy to guide you through this process, and to recommend an insurance provider that fits your event’s needs.
+Safety and Insurance Most experiences will be covered by Beakerhead’s general liability insurance.
+However, some thing will require their own insurance.
+Beakerhead team members are happy to guide you through this process.

 Respect Beakerhead encourages all ideas that smash up art, science, and engineering.
 While creating your program elements we ask that you take a moment to assess assumptions you might be making.
 Are you respecting all people of all ages, abilities and cultures?
 Beakerhead values diversity.
 In a nutshell, this is what Beakerhead is all about.